Kev-gp/published-notes/content/Blogs/Why Write.md

 She then explores the deeper wonders of writing by emphasising its transformative power in helping writers achieve self-discovery and personal growth, particularly by “writing without thinking”.
 That is,

 > to write spontaneously and without any preconceived notions.

 This enables our subconscious to guide us and tap into our innermost thoughts and emotions.
 For some, it can offer surprising insights and help overcome creative blocks and limitations.
 Writing before a high-stress event, for example, can enhance performance by loosening up people's *working memory* in their prefrontal cortex[^4].

 For others however, it can be understandably frightening.
 Rendering deeply rooted thoughts into words can uncover something we may not want to hear.
 But as Demetriou argues, this revealing process is precisely what associates writing with therapy, so much so that the term “writing therapy” has long since been a part of psychology.

 When starting a new page in my journal, the first few lines are always planned.
 I knew what I wanted to write about and could fill up half the page rather quickly.
-But as time went on, I realized those lines could be safely discarded.
+But as time went on, I realized most those lines could be safely discarded.
 The real insights are what remained after.
 Forte and Demetriou both speak of writing’s effectiveness in clearing the noise.
 We start writing about things already in our minds, but soon we get to what we _really_ want to write about.
-We transition from explaining ideas and events to exploring them, arriving at something we didn’t know was there.
+We transition from explaining ideas to exploring them, arriving at something we didn’t know was there.
 These could be undisclosed aspects of us, as Demetriou suggests, an experience familiar to me when penning down troubling experiences.
 As difficult as it is, the discovery and exploration in that moment of vulnerability can be conducive to our mental health.
 It can be a source of calm joy, when we let go of negative emotions, gain perspective, and become self-aware by putting our thoughts on paper.

 ## Conclusion

 Writing is an incredibly simple task, requiring only pen and paper.
 Yet its numerous benefits surprises me to no end.
 Writing and thinking are one and the same.
 As much as we may like to think of ourselves as rational, there is often a lot of jumble and senseless rumble in our minds.
-Writing clarifies, and it deepens.
-It is the process of discovery and exploration, rather than capturing and explaining.
+Writing clarifies those, and it deepens.
+It becomes a process of discovery and exploration, rather than capturing and explaining.
 It calms us and lifts the weight off our shoulders.
-And by becoming better listeners to ourselves through writing, we create a habit of mind that offers to understand the deeper parts of our soul.
+And it allows us to become better listeners to ourselves, creating a habit of mind that offers to understand the deeper parts of our soul.
 So let us pick up a pen and start writing.

 [^1]: Forte, T. (2022). _Building a second brain_.
 Profile Trade.
 [^2]: Neuroscientist Neil Levy, Oxford Handbook of Neuroethics; Richard Feynman; Benjamin Franklin.